Purchase Order Process: Challenges, Automation & Best Practices

 8. Make payment

 Depending on your arrangement with your supplier, this amount might be payable in multiple installments or in a lump sum.
-Most companies are required to pay part of the invoice upfront (as a form of down payment) and then deliver the rest within net 60 days.

 9. Record the purchase order